mattscilipoti/WDI-Project-ONE/README.md

-# GA-DC: WDI, Project One | JS Flash Cards
+# GA: WDI | Project One | JS Flash Cards

-First Project for GA's WDI
+## About

+This is the first project at WDI.

+I chose to do flash cards.

-User Stories
+### User Stories

-1. Users should be able to create a flash card
+1. Users should see a rendered flash card

-2. A user should be able to edit, using text, the front of the card
+2. Once the question is presented, the user should have the option to reveal the answer.

-3. users should be able to edit the back of the card

-4. users should be able to skip a card
+3. Users should be able to skip a card.

-5. users should be able to delete cards.
+4. Cards that are still in the deck should continue to cycle from start to finish

 6. users should be able to come up on a card, then reveal the back of the card.